You Gotta Know These Revolutionary War Generals

 - Sir William Howe: A veteran of the siege of Louisbourg, and the leader of the ascent to the Plains of Abraham (Quebec, 1759), he was dispatched in 1775 as second-in-command to Gage.
 After directing the attack on Bunker Hill, he succeeded Gage as commander, and coordinated a strategic retreat from Boston to Halifax.
 In Halifax, he coordinated a joint army-navy attack with his brother, Richard, an admiral, resulting in a campaign which allowed the British to control New York City.
 After his attempts to secure a peace in 1777 failed, he led the attack on Philadelphia, defeating Washington at Brandywine.
 After this, he wintered in Philadelphia, waiting for acceptance of his resignation, due to the failed peace negotiations.
 On May 25, 1778, he relinquished command to Sir Henry Clinton and returned home.

 - Tadeusz Kosciusko: After receiving military training in his native Poland and France, he resigned his commission due to poor advancement prospect.
 Offering his assistance to the Americans, he helped fortify the Delaware River in 1776, earning himself the rank of colonel.
-That winter, he planned the building of Fort Mercer, and the next spring headed north with General Gates, becoming commander of the northern army and building fortifications that helped win the battle of Saratoga.
+That winter, he planned the building of Fort Mercer, and the next spring headed north with General Gates, becoming an engineering advisor to the northern army and building fortifications that helped win the battle of Saratoga.
 In 1780, he worked on building defenses for West Point, then headed south when Gates was appointed command of the Southern Department.
-Serving under Nathaniel Greene, he distinguished himself in the Race to the Dan River, and at Charleston, but mishandled the siege of Ninety-Six.
+Serving under Nathanael Greene, he distinguished himself in the Race to the Dan River, and at Charleston, but mishandled the siege of Ninety-Six.
 Following the war, he was granted American citizenship but returned home to Poland.
 Back home he resisted partition, and attempted to liberate the nation afterward.

 - Marquis de Lafayette: Approached by the U.S. Minister to France, Silas Deane, he arrived in April 1777 with Baron de Kalb.
 First seeing action at Brandywine, his primary early action was in supporting Washington during the winter at Valley Forge.
 After participating at the battles of Barren Hill, Monmouth, and Newport, he returned to France, raising support for an expeditionary force.
 Returning to America a colonel, he served on the board that sentenced Major Andre to death, and then faced Andre’s confederate Benedict Arnold in battle in 1781.
 Working in Virginia, he evaded Cornwallis’ forces, until reinforcements arrived in June.
 Coordinating with Anthony Wayne, the two combined forces against Cornwallis in the battle of Green Spring.
 Pursuing Cornwallis to Yorktown, Lafayette helped the siege there until Cornwallis’ surrender.